NotTwist/Steam-MLOps/README.md

 This will ensure all necessary libraries are installed in your environment.
 Python version is 3.9

-> **Note:** To make sure the dashboard is working, you will need a Chromium-based browser installed on your system.
+> [!NOTE] To make sure the dashboard is working, you will need a Chromium-based browser installed on your system.
 > Install it using the command:
 > ```bash
 > playwright install chromium